-Tackle those crows and stick to a budget.
-Get ready for Black Friday by being as prepared as you can!
+Tackle those crowds and stick to a budget.
+Get ready for Black Friday Shopping by being as prepared as you can!

 Black Friday has become a lot more sophisticated than just showing up on Friday morning and waiting for the stores to open their doors.
 In a world of apps, online ads, and stores open 24-hours… it’s become much more imperative to get yourself ready for this shoppers holiday.